 As was common in the period, a graveyard, the Burying Ground, was established behind the Church.
 In about 1960, the gravestones and remains were moved to enable expansion of the building.
 The gravestones that remain are arrayed and incorporated into the Memorial Garden.

-Michael Gery writes of this in more detail in his excellent book Transformation Through Time Unitarian Universalist Church of Marblehead, published by and available from email@example.com and on Amazon.
+Michael Gery writes of this in more detail in his excellent book Transformation Through Time Unitarian Universalist Church of Marblehead, available on Amazon.

 In addition, in 1993, Mike Gery examined the gravestones from the Burying Ground and a compiled a list, available here.